 What if you need to buy a car and put the oil in yourself?
 How do you figure out which oil to use and how do you interpret the label?
-There are various types of oils; each one is best for specific conditions, so you must get advice from someone who knows what they are talking about.
+There are various oils; each one is best for specific conditions, so you must get advice from someone who knows what they are talking about.
 Don’t worry we are here to help you out.

 The numbers of those two oils show the viscosity of the oil.
 The W stands for WINTER.
 In long answer, The Society of Automotive Engineers (SAE) has a system for how oil is graded.
-Oils can be graded by number and they are based on how the oil characteristics.
+Oils can be graded by number, and they are based on how the oil characteristics.

 Can You Mix 5w30 And 0w40?

 In terms of mixing, it is wiser to mix only the grades, never the brands.
 These two can be combined.
 The first one is thicker than the latter, and the added viscosity will ease the startup flow.
 The temperature is another crucial factor that will decide if you can mix them or not.
 It is generally hot in Africa, so both of the oil will work fine, but in a colder region like Europe, the 0w will have the upper hand.